-Meanwhile, rinse the rice and place into a small lidded saucepan.
-Cover with water and bring to the boil.
+Meanwhile, place the rice into a small lidded saucepan, cover with water and bring to the boil.
 Turn down the heat, partially cover and allow to simmer – stirring occasionally – until the rice is cooked through (about 25 minutes).
 Drain and set aside.

 Remove the wedges from the oven and carefully place in a large mixing bowl.
 Add the cooked rice, beans, cranberries, chopped chilli and lemon juice.
 Then add the dressing and gently combine.

-Crumble the feta over the top and garnish with the mixed seeds or hazelnuts.
+Crumble the feta over the top and garnish with the mixed seeds or chopped hazelnuts.